aldis-ameriks/affordable-kubernetes/readme.md

 `gcloud container clusters get-credentials affordable-cluster-1`

-4. Since we're not going to use GCE load balancers, we will need to open our nodes to the public network.
+### 4. Since we're not going to use GCE load balancers, we will need to open our nodes to the public network.
 Before we can do that, we need a firewall opening.
-Head to https://console.cloud.google.com/networking/firewalls/list and create a new firewall rule.
+Head to https://console.cloud.google.com/networking/firewalls/list and create a new firewall rule.<a name="section-4"></a>

 * Name: `http`
 * Targets: `All instances in the network`